blackcatserious/expert/docs/CONFIGURATION.md

 entries are automatically converted to `https://` URLs, making it easier to keep the configuration readable when you manage multiple public domains.
 If no match is found Morphic reuses the host reported by the incoming request headers (with support for common proxy headers) before falling back to the first entry.
+Header derived hosts automatically default to `https://` unless the hostname clearly points to a local machine (e.g. `localhost`, `*.local`, or RFC 1918 IP ranges), keeping production URLs secure while leaving development URLs untouched.
 This ensures that features relying on absolute URLs—such as advanced SearXNG searches, shareable chat links, and model configuration—continue to work correctly on every mapped domain while keeping local development seamless.